 Stress is one of the leading causes of low breast milk production.
 If you’re suffering from postpartum depression, this can add to your problems.
-In this case, you are advised to seek the help of a mental health specialist.
+Postpartum depression is a serious concern and its symptoms should not be ignored.
+It is advised to seek therapy from a mental health specialist if mothers go through PPD.
 Apart from seeking professional help, keeping communication lines open between your partner, caregivers, and doctors will make your life a lot easier.
 It is also highly recommended that you meditate and find activities that keep you calm.

 Remember, when planning a diet to stimulate lactation, you must also consider that your body has other needs.
 It is essential that you maintain a balanced and healthy diet with different elements to help boost lactation.
 Your entire diet should not solely focus on increasing breast milk supply.
 Ensure you talk to your doctors regularly about your health and seek the help of a nutritionist to help you craft out a diet that will meet all your needs.
 Also, making changes to your diet isn’t the only thing you should do.
 Doctors recommend at least 30 minutes of exercise daily to help boost the mother’s immunity and to help the blood circulate better.

 Support from your partner and other members of your family will help you sail through the period of breastfeeding smoothly.
 It’s advised to exclusively breastfeed your baby till 6 months of age, and to continue to breastfeed him till the age of 2.

 Infographics: 10 Breastfeeding Superfoods to Boost Milk Supply